dariomnz/xpn/docs/xpn_proxy.md

 This guide explains the steps to establish a connection using SSH tunneling and configure the client, proxy server, and storage servers for an XPN deployment.

-In this setup, we use 4 different machines: the client machine, a proxy server, and two backend storage servers.
+In this example setup, we use 4 different machines: the client machine, a proxy server, and two backend storage servers.

 ```mermaid
 graph TD